 The key to couponing for me has definitely been being organized.
 Since starting I’ve also helped both my best friend and stepmother put together their own binders and taught them some tricks so that they too can reap the rewards.
 I get asked questions from people all the time and one of the most popular questions I hear is ‘What categories do I put in my coupon binder?’

 Here is a complete list of all my coupon binder category labels after almost 6 months of use.
 This list has been modified through the months and while I probably have more than others I never have a problem quickly finding my coupons.
 I don’t mind spending a bit more time in the beginning then fumbling in the stores trying to figure out where I stuck it or going through pages of coupons.

 Coupon Binder Category Labels

 Granola Bars & Fruit Snacks

 Reynolds, Zip Lock, Trash Bags

-In the back I also have a tab for restaurants.
-This isn’t organized the same and are in a sleeve that has 2 4×6 slots.
+In the back, I also have a tab for restaurants.
+This isn’t organized the same and is in a sleeve that has 2 4×6 slots.

 really cheap on Amazon.
 I compared them from Walmart, Target, Staples, etc and it was much cheaper this route for the number I needed.

-If you’re curious on what the first 10 tabs are those are my store sections.
+If you’re curious about what the first 10 tabs are those are my store sections.
 They keep all the flyers, rainchecks, savings cards, etc for each individual store I frequent.
-You can check out both my Pre Coupon Binder Organization Tip and my Store Tabs Section too if you’re just getting started or looking for ideas.
+You can check out both my Pre-Coupon Binder Organization Tip and my Store Tabs Section too if you’re just getting started or looking for ideas.